photo/frontend/documentation/guides/InstallationOSXMacports.markdown

 #### Server Packages and Modules
 Once you've confirmed that your cloud account is setup you can get started on your server.
 For that you'll need to have _Apache_, _PHP_ and _curl_ installed with a few modules.

-This guide assumes you have MacPorts installed.
-If not you can [use this tutorial][macports].
+This guide assumes you have [get it here][Macports installed].
+If not you can .
+The easiest option is to use `.pkg` installer.

     port install apache2
     port install php5 +apache2